How Much Protein Do You Need to Eat Every Day?

 As we age, our bodies become less efficient at transforming the protein we eat into new muscle.
 The result is gradual muscle loss that can lead to decreased strength, frailty and loss of mobility.
 But you can give Father Time a one-two punch by staying active and eating enough protein.

-Two international study groups recommend that older individuals eat like young athletes: Keep your minimum daily protein intake to 1 gram/kilogram of body weight (68 grams and 80 grams for a 150-pound woman and a 180-pound man, respectively).
-And spread out your protein-about 25 to 30 grams of protein at each meal-since the amount of protein needed to trigger muscle maintenance is higher.
-Men and women aged 67 to 84 who ate the most protein and had the most even distribution across meals over two years had more muscle than those who fell short, per a 2016 American Journal of Clinical Nutrition study.
+A 2018 review in Nutrients suggests that older individuals should eat like young athletes: Keep your minimum daily protein intake to 1 gram/kilogram of body weight (68 grams and 80 grams for a 150-pound woman and a 180-pound man, respectively).
+And spread out your protein—about 25 to 30 grams of protein at each meal—since the amount of protein needed to trigger muscle maintenance is higher.

-"Protein needs rise a minimum of 10 grams per day during the second and third trimesters because your baby is growing-and it needs the tools to grow," says Rachel Brandeis M.S., R.D.N., who specializes in pregnancy nutrition.
-The IOM recommends that pregnant women eat a minimum of 1.1 grams/kilogram of body weight per day, or around 70 grams total.
+"Protein needs rise a minimum of 10 grams per day during the second and third trimesters because your baby is growing—and it needs the tools to grow," says Rachel Brandeis M.S., RDN, who specializes in pregnancy nutrition.
+The 2016 IOM prenatal recommendation is that pregnant women eat a minimum of 1.1 grams of protein per kilogram of body weight per day, or around 70 grams total.

-Recent research suggests pregnancy protein needs may be slightly higher than these previous estimates, however, so it's best to check in with a doctor or registered dietitian to see how much protein is right for you.
+However, research, like the 2021 review in Nutrients, suggests pregnancy protein needs may be slightly higher than these previous estimates, so it's best to check in with your healthcare provider or registered dietitian to see how much protein is right for you.